samba-workshop/samba-workshop.github.io/index.md

 year: 2026
 ---

-Symbolic Regression and Machine Learning in Baixada Santista (SAMBA) is a small, invitation-only workshop.
+Symbolic Artificial Intelligence and Machine Learning in Baixada Santista (SAMBA) is a small, invitation-only workshop.
 This year's SAMBA will be hosted by University of ABC, SP on October.

 ### Important Dates